Alright, as with most dissertations this one is holding nothing back. WARNING: Critical Thinking is strongly advised!

 “Humans are spiritual beings, trapped in physical forms”

 The only thing a philosopher is sure of in this world is that he knows nothing, relative to how much there is to know.

-This is Why I teach my students How to Think, rather than What to Think.
+This is Why the best copywriters in Canada teach their students How to Think, rather than What to Think.
 We all have biases and our own perspectives from paradigms, but to be able to entertain the opinions and viewpoints of others is true Critical Thought, and not undermining the powerful nature of human spirituality by forgetting to make the connection that The Bible is man-made, and thus subject to fallibility.

-The Greeks were the first culture we know to incorporate Human imperfection into their Gods, and Socrates (often credited as the world’s first philosopher) was the first to say Gods really shouldn’t act like this…
+The Greeks were the first culture we know to incorporate Human imperfection into their Gods.
+Socrates (often credited as the world’s first philosopher) was the first to say Gods really shouldn’t act like this…

 If you are reading this blog I take you’ve heard of The Apology of Socrates by Plato, this is Plato’s account of the Trial Socrates gave before the Athenian court (Apology from Greek; Apologia ἀπολογία, originally meant “speaking in defence”)

 Socrates might then be credited as the first religious martyr, an ancient Martin Luther if you will.